|

 UNISON does not support the status quo and believes

 that a reform of the current system is essential.
-The current band
+The current

-A £400,000 household pays three times the rate of a £40,000 house
+contribute.
+A £400,000 household pays three times the rate

-not ten times.
-This is why Council Tax takes up a higher proportion
+of a £40,000 house not ten times.
+This is why Council Tax

-of low incomes than high, not because it is a property tax.
-A new
+takes up a higher proportion of low incomes than high, not because

-and bottom bands and a change in the multiplier rate between bands.
+with a wider range of top and bottom bands and a change in the

-Property values have altered radically since the original
+Property values have altered radically since the

 Council Tax Benefit